 If students are to make the most of the educational opportunities, regular attendance and punctuality are extremely important.
 When a student misses school regardless of the reason, he/she is missing valuable learning opportunities.

-What should I do in case of an absence?
 Parents should notify the attendance office by phone 268-7310 at Raytown High School each day of their student's absence.